djalbat/the-occam-user-manual/content/understanding-grammars/parsing-tokens-with-parsers.md

 If one of a these definitions evaluates then rule evaluates and we are done.
 In order to evaludate a definition all of its parts must evaluate.
 Parts are generally either non-terminal, that is they simply point to a rule; or terminal, in which case they match a token.
-There is a third category of parts called complex parts which are perhaps best described as in-ine rules.
+There is a third category of parts called complex parts which are perhaps best described as in-line rules.

 It is worth a moment to imagine a top down parser, configured with the BNF above, parsing an arithmetic expression such as `(1+2)÷3`.
 It should become clear why the second definition of the `expression` rule is going to create problems.
 When the parser encounters this definition it will try to evaluate the `expression` rule again and if the first definition cannot be evaluated then the parser will loop indefinitely.
-This problem can be alleviated by rewriting the BNF under the hood but it is reasonable to ask why another parser achtiteture cannot be adopted, one that is not susceptible to left recursion.
+This problem can be alleviated by rewriting the BNF under the hood but it is reasonable to ask why another parser achtiteture cannot be adopted, one that is not susceptible to so-called left recursion.
 The answer is that all parser architectures are susceptible to one form of recursion or another and top down parsers are generally by far the simplest and fastest.
-We come back to this particular form of recursion, called left recursion, later on.
+We come back to this particular form of recursion later on.